 This is the easiest to calculate since we don’t have to figure out the required cash flow for a particular IRR.
-Instead we simply take all remaining cash flow and allocate it according to the percentage splits at this tier.
-In this case the sponsor gets a 30% promote in addition to his original 10% share, which leaves the investor with 60% of the cash flow.
-Just like in Tier 2, all of the cash flow in years 1 through 4 is distributed in the prior tiers, which is why all the cash flows in Tier 3 are from the sale in Year 5.
+Instead, we simply take all remaining cash flow and allocate it according to the percentage splits at this tier.
+In this case, the sponsor gets a 30% promote plus 10% of the remaining 70%, which equals a total GP share of 37%.
+That leaves the investor with 63% of the cash flow.
+Just like in Tier 2, all the cash flow in years 1 through 4 is distributed in the prior tiers, which is why all the cash flows in Tier 3 are from the sale in Year 5.

 Waterfall Model Returns Summary

-In this table we are simply adding up the cash flows from each tier for both the investor and the sponsor.
+In this table, we are simply adding up the cash flows from each tier for both the investor and the sponsor.
 Then we calculate the overall IRR and equity multiple for both the investor and the sponsor.
 Recall from our project’s cash flow before tax that our project level IRR was 21.24%.
-However, based on our promote structure the sponsor earns a disproportionate share of these cash flows resulting in a 36.34% IRR for the sponsor and an 18.91% IRR for the investor.
-This disproportionate cash flow split is also reflected in the equity multiple, which is 1.98x for the investor and 3.85x for the sponsor.
+However, based on our promote structure, the sponsor earns a disproportionate share of these cash flows, resulting in a 34.71% IRR for the sponsor and an 19.24% IRR for the investor.
+This disproportionate cash flow split is also reflected in the equity multiple, which is 2.01x for the investor and 3.62x for the sponsor.

-In this article we tackled the real estate equity waterfall model, which is perhaps the most complicated topic in real estate financial modelling.
-The reason why real estate waterfall models are so complex is because there are so many variables that can be changed.
-We discussed some common components in equity waterfall models and emphasized the importance of reading the owner’s agreement in order to truly understand a waterfall structure.
+In this article, we tackled the real estate equity waterfall model, which is perhaps the most complicated topic in real estate financial modeling.
+The reason real estate waterfall models are so complex is because there are so many variables that can be changed.
+We discussed some common components in equity waterfall models and emphasized the importance of reading the owner’s agreement to truly understand a waterfall structure.
 Finally, we walked through a detailed 3 Tier waterfall model example step-by-step.